Abdelrhman2022/Data-Warehouse-project-Fall-semester-2021-2022/README.md

 # Data Warehouse project Fall semester 2021-2022
- SSIS Project and Creatie a Dashboard using Power bi
+ SSIS Project then Create a Dashboard using Power bi

 # Dashboard